 This way, people who visit your shop will be able to see you’re on Yelp and will be more likely to leave reviews.

 If you have a lot of great reviews, you’ll receive a “people love us on Yelp” sticker.
 You need to qualify for this one.
 While you can’t apply for one, Yelp states “The People Love Us on Yelp window clings are sent in an automated direct mail batch twice a year to businesses that qualify for this program”.

 If you are eligible, you’ll receive one and it’s definitely worth putting up.

-You can include a link to Yelp reviews on your website and attached to an email signature.
-This can help drive traffic to your Yelp page, and could increase the likelihood of receiving favorable reviews.
+You can include a link to Yelp reviews on your website and have a link to your Yelp page in your email signature.
+This can help drive traffic to your Yelp page and can increase the likelihood of receiving favorable reviews.

-Make Feedback and Referrals, and reviews a part of working with a client
+Make feedback, referrals, and reviews a part of working with a client.

 While you’re not supposed to solicit reviews directly for Yelp, you can request customers give honest feedback on any of our online review sites.